pravega/pravega/documentation/src/docs/controller-service.md

 Each Controller instance is capable of working independently and uses a shared persistent store as the source of truth for all state-owned and managed by Controller service.
 We use [Pravega KeyValue Tables](https://github.com/pravega/pravega/wiki/PDP-39-Key-Value-Tables) as the store for persisting all metadata consistently.
-Controller stores metadata about streams in stream specific tables that it creates.
-Each controller instance comprises various subsystems responsible for performing specific operations on different categories of metadata.
+Controller stores metadata about Streams in Stream specific tables that it creates.
+Each Controller instance comprises various subsystems responsible for performing specific operations on different categories of metadata.
 These subsystems include different *API endpoints, metadata store handles, policy managers* and *background workers*.

-Each controller instance exposes two endpoints which can be used to interact with it.
+Each Controller instance exposes two endpoints which can be used to interact with it.
 The first port is for providing programmatic access for Pravega clients and is implemented as an `RPC` using [gRPC](https://grpc.io/).
 The other endpoint is for administrative operations and is implemented as a